 The best way to learn lawn bowls is by playing it.
-Here is our rundown of the basic rules of the game, once you understand these you can get out into the greens and learn the rest as you go!
+Here is our rundown of the basic rules of lawn bowls, once you understand these you can get out into the greens and learn the rest as you go!

 Here are the basic items needed for a game of bowls:

-- The Jack - small ball.
-Usually white, sometimes yellow.
+The jack is a small ball – usually white, but sometimes yellow.
 Used as the target in the game.
-1 is required
+One is required for a game of bowls.

-- Mats - two mats are required.
-Usually made of rubber, and are roughly the size 2 of a door mat.
+Two mats are required for a game, one is placed at either end of the green.
+Mats are made of rubber, and are roughly the size of a door mat.

 Playing the Game

-- Teams alternate taking shots.
-Each member of the team will take all of their shots before the next one takes over
+Teams alternate taking shots.
+Each member of the team will take all of their shots before the next one takes over.
+When playing any shot the player bowling must always have one foot on the mat.

-- Any bowls that are in play can be moved by another shot, and they stay active to where they finish.
-This includes the jack!
+Any bowls that are in play can be moved by another shot, and they stay active to where they finish.
+This includes the jack.
+Any bowl that finishes in the ditch is considered out of play.

-- Once all players have finished their shots the game is scored (see below for details on how to score)
+Once all players have finished their shots the game is scored.

 Scoring the Game